Diagnosis

 • The American Heart Association (AHA) recommends an automatic monitor that uses a cuff that goes on your upper arm (bicep).

 • The AHA doesn't recommend wrist and finger monitors.
-This is because their results are not as reliable as the upper arm monitors.
+Their results are not as reliable as the upper arm monitors.

 • Check that the monitor meets the U.S. Blood Pressure Validated Device Listing criteria.
 See www.validatebp.org for more information.